|Rating:||9 / 10|

 If you have worn the Outdoor Research Radar Sun Runner Cap or if you have questions, we’d like to hear from you.
 Post your comment or question below

-The Outdoor Research Radar Sun Runner Cap is available in two colours and two sizes.
+The Outdoor Research Radar Sun Runner Cap is available in various colours and two sizes.
 Outdoor Research has other cap and hat ranges from which to choose

 Outdoor Research hat fully unfurled.
 Note the long protective cape and the chin strap